Electoral system: Plurality voting - first past the post and block voting

-Plurality voting is a system in which the candidate(s) with the highest number of votes wins, with no requirement to get a majority of votes.
-In cases where there is a single position to be filled, it is known as first-past-the-post; this is the second most common electoral system for national legislatures, with 58 countries using it for this purpose, the vast majority of which are current or former British or American colonies or territories.
-It is also the second most common system used for presidential elections, being used in 19 countries.
+Plurality voting is a system in which the candidate(s) with the largest number of votes wins, with no requirement to get a majority of votes.
+In cases where there is a single position to be filled, it is known as first-past-the-post.
+This is the second-most-common electoral system for national legislatures (after proportional representation).
+Altogether at least 58 countries use FPTP and single-member districts to elect all or some of the members of a national-level legislative chamber, the vast majority of which are current or former British colonies or U.S. territories.
+It is also the second-most-common system used for presidential elections, being used in 19 countries.
+The two-round system is the most common system used to elect a president.